-Our board of directors currently consists of six directors, R. David Alexander, Jr., R. Edward Anderson, Brian P. Carney, Lawrence E. Hyatt, John S. Lupo, and Patricia M. Luzier.
-Our directors are divided into three classes having staggered three-year terms, so that the term of one class expires at each annual meeting of stockholders.
-Two nominees will be proposed for election as Class III directors at the annual meeting.
+Our board of directors currently consists of five directors, R. Edward Anderson, Brian P. Carney, Lawrence E. Hyatt, John S. Lupo, and Patricia M. Luzier.
+Our directors are divided into three classes with staggered three-year terms so that the term of one class expires at each annual meeting of stockholders.
+Two nominees will be proposed for election as Class II directors at the annual meeting on June 5, 2013.

 It is intended that the persons named in the accompanying proxy will vote to elect the nominees listed below unless authority to vote is withheld.
-The elected directors will serve until the annual meeting of stockholders in 2014 or until an earlier resignation or retirement or until their successors are elected and qualify to serve.
+The elected directors will serve until the annual meeting of stockholders in 2016 or until an earlier resignation or retirement or until their successors are elected and qualify to serve.

-The nominees have agreed to stand for election and are available for election.
-However, if a vacancy in the slate of nominees is caused by death or other unexpected occurrence, it is intended that shares represented by the accompanying proxy will be voted for the election of a substitute nominee selected by the persons named in the proxy.
+The nominees have agreed to stand for election.
+However, if for any reason any nominee shall not be a candidate for election as a director at the annual meeting, it is intended that shares represented by the accompanying proxy will be voted for the election of a substitute nominee designated by our board of directors, or the board may determine to leave the vacancy temporarily unfilled.

-Nominees for Election as Class III Directors
+Nominees for Election as Class II Directors